 So just how did Western States lose control over so much of their land?
-We are not talking about a meager amount.
-We are talking about over 700 million acres of land, half of the land in twelve Western States… almost one third of all the land in the entire United States of America, and all of this land is administered by Congress.
+We are talking about over 700 million acres of land, half of the land in these twelve Western States… almost one third of all the land in the entire United States of America, and all of this land is administered by Congress.
 It is controlled by politicians in Washington D.C.
-The overwhelming majority of this land is located west of the Rocky Mountains in only twelve States.
+The overwhelming majority of this land is located west of the Rocky Mountains in just twelve States.
 How did this happen?
-I will explain…

-Starting with California in 1850 when future States applied for admittance to the Union, they were required by Congress through various Enabling Acts which it passed to relinquish control over this land.
-It was a quid pro quo that each new State had to agree to before they could be accepted as a State..
-Even more amazing than this historical injustice was, is the fact that all twelve States agreed to this give away.
+Starting with California in 1850 when future States applied for admittance to the Union they were required by Congress through various Enabling Acts to relinquish control over vast amounts of land.
+It was a quid pro quo that each new Western State had to agree to before they could become a State..
+Even more amazing than this violation of the Equal Footing Principle is the fact that all twelve Western States agreed to this land give away.

-Notwithstanding this historical injustice, the United States Constitution places strict limits the amount of land which the Federal Government can own.
-It is limited to just “ten miles square” or just one hundred square miles of land which it had to purchase from the States of Virginia and Maryland.
-This became the seat of government and the future capitol of our country… the District of Columbia.
-The Constitution also allows the Federal government the right to acquire certain additional amounts of State land for specific purposes with the consent of a State legislature certain other small amounts of land within a State which can be used for the construction of forts and ports as the Constitution says, post offices and “other needful buildings”.
-That’s it !… There is no where in the Constitution that allows the Federal government to control such vast amounts of land as it now does.. no where in the Constitution which gives the Federal government the authority to administer a 160,00 acre National Wildlife Refuge in Oregon as a sanctuary for birds.
+Notwithstanding this historical injustice, the United States Constitution places strict limits upon the amount of land which the Federal Government can control.
+It is limited to just “ten miles square” or one hundred square miles of land which the Federal government purchased from the States of Virginia and Maryland.
+This became the seat of government and the future capitol of our Nation (the District of Columbia).
+The Constitution allows the Federal government the right to acquire certain additional amounts of State land for specific purposes with the consent of the State legislature. but this land can only be used for the construction of forts and ports and “other needful buildings” like post offices.
+There is no place in the Constitution where the Federal government is allowed to control vast amounts of land like it now does..
+There is no place where it gives the Federal government the authority to administer a 160,00 acre National Wildlife Refuge in Oregon as a sanctuary for birds.
 The part of the Constitution which explains this is referred to as the Enclave Clause.
 (Article 1 Section 8 Clause 17 and 18).

-Since all of the powers that belong to the Federal Government are listed in the Constitution, and since it has no other powers other than those which are enumerated according to the 9th and 10th Amendments, it is reasonable to conclude that the federal government does not have the authority to control 700 million acres of land in twelve Western States.
-The United States Constitution does not give the federal government this authority.
-There is only so much land that the Federal Government can legitimately designate as “forts and ports and other needful buildings” or as National Parks or Monuments under the General Welfare Clause of the Constitution.
-So then just where does the federal government think it gets the authority to administer such vast amounts of land from?
+Since all of the powers that belong to the Federal Government are listed in the Constitution and it has no other powers other than those which are enumerated therein according to the 9th and 10th Amendments, it is reasonable to conclude that the federal government does not have the authority to control 700 million acres of land in twelve Western States.
+There is only so much land that the Federal Government can legitimately designate as “forts and ports and other needful buildings” or as National Parks or Monuments under the General Welfare Clause of the U.S. Constitution.
+So then just where does the federal government derive the authority to administer such vast amounts of land from?

-During the 19th century the Federal Government transferred title to millions of acres of land east of the Mississippi River Valley to individual farmers and ranchers through various land grants of 160 acres .
-This policy was also implemented west of the Rocky Mountains, but for various reasons it didn’t prove as successful and it was in the East and it was subsequently abandoned.
-When pioneers and settlers began homesteading land in the West it soon became apparent that 160 acres was not enough land to support a family and make a go of it.
-In many areas of the West there was not enough timber to build a house.
+During the 19th century the Federal Government transferred title to millions of acres of land east of the Mississippi River Valley to individual farmers and ranchers through various land grants of 160 acres each .
+This policy was also implemented west of the Rocky Mountains, but for various reasons it did not succeed as it did east of the Rocky Mountains and it was subsequently abandoned.
+When pioneers crossed the mountains and settled in the West it soon became apparent that 160 acres of land was just not enough to support a family and make a go of it.
+In many areas there was not enough timber to build a house.
 The weather was unpredictable.
 Rain and water were unreliable.
-In some places there wasn’t any surface or even subsurface water.
-There were many different reasons why homesteading 160 acres of land was not viable in the West than it was east of the Mississippi River Valley.
-The original Homestead Act of 1876 did not make allowances for such things.
-It was either 160 acres or nothing, and if you didn’t comply with the terms of the land grant than you lost your claim to the ownership of the land.
+In some places there was no surface or subsurface water.
+There were many different reasons why homesteading 160 acres of land was not viable in the West like it was in the East.
+The Homestead Act of 1876 did not make allowances for such things.
+It was 160 acres or nothing, and if you didn’t comply with the terms of the land grant than you lost your claim to the land.

-Partly because of this the Federal Government eventually developed a policy of retaining control over most of the land west of the Rocky Mountains.
-This was one of the first signs that something was running amuck in our Nation’s capitol.
-The balance of power between States and the central Government was shifting in Washington’s favor.
+The Federal Government eventually developed a policy of retaining control over most of the remaining land west of the Rocky Mountains.
+This was one of the first indications that something was running amuck in our Nation’s capitol.
+The balance of power was shifting from the States to the central government.

-During the last half of the 19th century and the early part of the 20th century land grants became harder and harder to obtain.
-Unless you were willing to homestead land in Alaska land grants were few and far in between.
-In 1976 all homesteading came to an immediate end when the Homestead Act was repealed.
-As land grants were being phased out for individual farmers and ranchers they were still being issued to railroad companies as an incentive to build the railroads which eventually connected the east and west coast together.
-Land grants were still being issued to miners to prospect for gold and other precious minerals, but because of the difficulties of homesteading in the West, land grants were no longer routinely being issued to farmers and ranchers.
-Pioneers were encouraged to settle in pre-existing communities which were springing up along the railroad lines.
-These were the first steps of the Federal Government into the area of urban planning, and from this rather timid beginning the Federal Government’s land management policies have become progressively worse and more restrictive over the years.
+During the last half of the 19th century and in the early part of the 20th century land grants became harder and harder to obtain.
+Unless you were willing to homestead in Alaska these land grants were few and far in between.
+In 1976 all homesteading came to an abrupt end when the Homestead Act was repealed.
+As land grants were being phased out for farmers and ranchers they were still being offered to railroad companies as an incentive to build the railroads that would eventually connect our country.
+They were still being issued to miners to prospect for gold and other minerals, but because of the hardships of homesteading, land grants in the West were no longer being routinely issued to settlers.
+Pioneers were encouraged to settle in pre-existing communities that were springing up along the railroad lines.
+These were the tentative first steps of the Federal Government into the arena of urban planning, and from this rather timid beginning the Federal Government’s land management policies have become progressively worse and more restrictive over the ensuing years.

 In 1934 Congress enacted The Taylor Grazing Act to manage western grasslands.
-Along with the repeal of the Homestead Act in 1976 Congress passed the Federal Land Policy and Management Act in the very same year.
-It was signed by President Gerald Ford to formerly codify into law the government’s new policy of retaining control over all remaining public land.
-It’s not hard to understand how this metamorphosis occurred.
+Along with the repeal of the Homestead Act in 1976 Congress passed the Federal Land Policy and Management Act in the same year.
+It was signed into law by President Ford to formerly codify the government’s new policy of retaining control over all remaining public land.
+It is not hard to understand how this metamorphosis occurred.
 Two hundred years had passed since the Constitution was signed.
-The Federal Government had been growing more powerful over the years especially since the Sixteenth Amendment created the Federal Income Tax.
-Washington simply began to assert its new found power in ways and areas where it had no right to do so and no Constitutional authority to do so.
-That is how Congress began to exert its leverage over new States as they were admitted to the Union.
+The Federal Government had been expanding and growing more powerful over the years especially since the Sixteenth Amendment had created the Federal Income Tax.
+Washington began to assert its power in ways and areas where it had no right to do so and no Constitutional authority to do so.
+That is why Congress was able to exert its newfound leverage over new States as they were admitted to the Union.